ProjectMoon/flux/README.md

 Installation
 ------------
-The easiest way to install flux is through npm:
+Flux is not available through npm at this time.
+You need to clone the git

-    npm install flux
+repository:

-This will drop it into the current `node_modules` directory and make it available to Node.
+    git clone git@github.com:ProjectMoon/flux

-Flux can also be installed manually by checking out the git repository and copying the `lib` directory to the desired destination and `require` ing the full path.
+Copy the `lib` directory to the desired destination and `require` the full path.

 Tests
 -----